 At this time, this post is 3 days old.
 I haven’t changed or updated anything here, except for this “post update.”
 Since receiving various comments, I felt the need to add this:

 - If you are male, your comments will be deleted.
 This is a blog is written to Christian homemakers.
-My comment section is not for male/female debate.
-Christian women are to ask their husband’s when they have Biblical questions.

 - No more anonymous comments

 - If you enjoy taking walks, reading or anything else I mentioned, wonderful.
 I did not say any of those were wrong to do when you’re feeling overwhelmed or drained.

 - However, if you are using any of those as a means to re-fuel your spirit, your efforts are in vain.
 Those are a temporary fix.